4l1fe/Librarian/README.md

 usage: librarian.py index [-h] [--file-extensions string] [--language LANGUAGE] target

 positional arguments:
-  target                Directory to build an index on.
+  target                Directory or a file to build an index on.

 optional arguments:
   -h, --help            show this help message and exit